 (4) Where the local government for a district refuses to issue a certificate under this clause, it is to advise the applicant in writing of that refusal.

+[Clause 4 amended in Gazette 25 Aug 2000 p.
+4921.]

 5. New provisions do not apply where equivalent provision of former legislation is complied with

 A provision of these regulations does not apply in respect of —

-(a) an existing facility;
+(a) an existing facility; or

 (b) a caravan at an existing facility at the commencement for as long as it remains at that facility; or